Twinkle866/Bookmyshow-Clone/README.md

 # BookMyShow Clone

-This project is a clone of the popular ticket booking platform bookmyshow.com built using HTML and CSS.
-The goal is to replicate its core functionalities and user interface, providing a similar experience for browsing and booking tickets for movies, events, and other entertainment activities.
+This project is a clone of the popular ticket booking website, BookMyShow.
+The purpose of this project is to practice and demonstrate skills in web development using only HTML and CSS.
+The clone replicates the look and feel of the original website, providing a user-friendly interface for browsing and searching movies and events, viewing details.